Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Introduction

 \subsection{Other Related Work}

 \textbf{Learning MRFs.} The problem of learning undirected graphical models, particularly the Ising model, has been the subject of intense study in the statistics and computer science literature.
 Early work on provable guarantees for learning from i.i.d. samples from the Ising model~\cite{DBLP:journals/siamcomp/BreslerMS13,ravikumar2010high} required very high-temperature properties like incoherence or correlation decay for efficient learnability.
-The breakthrough work of Bresler ~\cite{DBLP:conf/stoc/Bresler15} provided efficient algorithms for bounded-degree graphs even for low-temperature models; as mentioned above, these guarantees have since been improved in degree dependence~\cite{DBLP:conf/nips/VuffrayMLC16,DBLP:conf/focs/KlivansM17,DBLP:conf/nips/WuSD19} and have been extended to MRFs~\cite{DBLP:conf/focs/KlivansM17,DBLP:conf/nips/HamiltonKM17,DBLP:conf/icml/Zhang0KW20}.
+The breakthrough work of Bresler ~\cite{DBLP:conf/stoc/Bresler15} provided efficient algorithms for bounded-degree graphs even for low-temperature models; as mentioned above, these guarantees have since been improved in degree dependence~\cite{DBLP:conf/nips/VuffrayMLC16,DBLP:conf/focs/KlivansM17,DBLP:conf/nips/WuSD19,unified} and have been extended to MRFs~\cite{DBLP:conf/focs/KlivansM17,DBLP:conf/nips/HamiltonKM17,DBLP:conf/icml/Zhang0KW20}.
 Of these, the work of Klivans and Meka~\cite{DBLP:conf/focs/KlivansM17} was the first to provide learning guarantees in terms of the more general $\ell_1$ width conditions; these guarantees are essentially tight due to information-theoretic lower bounds of Santhanam and Wainwright~\cite{DBLP:journals/tit/SanthanamW12}.
-The recent work of a subset of the authors~\cite{unified} further shows more general ``high-temperature-like'' conditions, generalizing $\ell_1$ width, for efficient learnability from i.i.d. samples that extends to important models of physical interest like spin glasses.
 The work of Devroye, Mehrabian, and Reddad~\cite{devroye2020minimax} provides tight minimax rates for learning Ising models in distribution.